 Healthiest with a Green Edge

-Bambo Nature is a cool green diaper and has long been a favorite of BabyGearLab.
+Bambo Nature is a fantastic green diaper and has long been a favorite of BabyGearLab.
 A few testers feel it has the best absorption properties, even good for serious overnight wetters.
 This diaper earned the top score for health, with most of the competition coming in well below it.
 Bambo is chlorine, latex, perfume, and lotion-free.
-It boasts an allergy certification and a full disclosure list on the company website, so you can keep track of exactly what is in the diaper and what will be near your baby's skin.
-This diaper has some cool eco-friendly manufacturing bragging rights that other diapers can't claim and is comfortable to boot.
+It boasts an allergy certification and a complete disclosure list on the company website, so you can keep track of precisely what is in the diaper and what will be near your baby's skin.
+This diaper has some cool eco-friendly manufacturing bragging rights that other diapers can't claim and are comfortable.

 With online-only accessibility, Bambo may not be the diaper for everyone.
 It also has an absorption score that is only slightly above average for the group.
 So if you are the type to wait a long time between changes, it may not be the best for you.
 Still, it has a lower than average price and fits the bill for those looking for the healthiest option with Earth-friendlier manufacturing.
 Combine these features with impressive performance where it counts and irresistible cute prints, and you have a diaper most families will love.